Ajaytarpara/twilio-programmable-message/README.md

 # twilio-programmable-message

+***programmable message***:- It means send message with brand name.

 This npm library is used to send messages through Twilio in programmable format.
-It helps to send the programable message(If it's listed on allowed country) by passing just a few things. example as mentioned below:
+It helps to send the programable message(If it's listed on allowed country.
+Visit: https://support.twilio.com/hc/en-us/articles/223133767-International-support-for-Alphanumeric-Sender-ID ) by passing just a few things.

+If you have passed a country that allows you to send a programmable message then it directly sends the programmable message otherwise it sends a normal Twilio message which not include your brand name in the title of your brand. example as mentioned below:

 ```